How to Eat a Kiwi

 Cut the ends off and peel with a vegetable peeler.

-Whether you’re looking for the easiest possible prep for a kiwi, or you have an adventurous spirit, this is for you.
-Just take a bite, skin and all.
+Whether you’re looking for the easiest possible prep for a kiwi or you have an adventurous spirit, this is for you.
+Just take a bite, including the kiwi skin and all.
 If the fuzziness bothers you, rub it off first to make that kiwi peel more appealing (we couldn’t resist!).

 Blend kiwi, whole or peeled, into a smoothie or squeeze it to extract the juice.